magwo/dcs-comms-plan-enforcer/README.md

 * Enter filenames when prompted.

 An example comms plan JSON is included in the application directory: `comms_plan_example.json`.
 Feel free to edit this file, or copy it to another location and edit your own comms plan.
 I recommend putting your comms plan file in your Missions folder in "Saved Games DCS", for easy access.

+### Advanced usage

+The exe file also supports command-line arguments on the format:

+`comms-plan-enforcer.exe myMission.miz comms_plan_example.json myEnforcedMission.miz`

+Any missing command-line arguments will result in a dialog.

 ## Example run